 Welcome to the Weekend Writing Warriors

-I'm sharing a snippet from the 2nd Alex O'Hara mystery novel, The Case of the Fabulous Fiancé.
-Alex is a P.I. in the small Lake Michigan resort town.
-She's not as financially desperate as she was in the first novel, thanks to the Feds who rewarded her for capturing an assassin.
+I'm sharing another snippet from the 2nd Alex O'Hara mystery novel, The Case of the Fabulous Fiancé.
+Alex is a P.I. in the small Lake Michigan resort town near Grand Rapids.
+I'm continuing from where we left off last week.
+Now that her phones are working, she received a voice mail threat.

 She’s at it again.
 Alex O’Hara just can’t say no to a new investigation.
 What do a 45-year-old boyfriend, a deadbeat dad, and a teenage runaway have in common?
 All new cases.
 With no receptionist, phone and internet problems, and her own boyfriend in the wind, Alex has no idea how she’ll manage.
 But the question for the past three months is why did Nick disappear.
 Is this the end of O’Hara & Palzetti?

 Amazon US ~ Amazon UK ~ Kobo ~ iBooks ~ B&N ~ Smashwords